cnr-isti-vclab/nexus/README.txt

 # Nexus

-Nexus is a c++/javascript library for creation and visualization of a batched multiresolution mesh structure.
+Nexus is a c++/javascript library for creation and visualization of a batched multiresolution 3D model structure.

 [Nexus](http://vcg.isti.cnr.it/nexus/) by [Visual Computing Laboratory](http://vcg.isti.cnr.it) - ISTI - CNR